Hinds County assistance programs.

 These statewide programs can help Jackson and Hinds County Mississippi families get help and financial assistance.

 United Way supported CredAbility (formerly CCCS) is a non-profit agency that provides financial literacy workshops to clients at United Way partner programs and agencies in Hinds County Mississippi.
-Access such services and debt and foreclosure counseling.
+Access such services as free debt and foreclosure counseling.
 Phone (601) 362-0928.
 Find additional Mississippi mortgage programs.

 Hinds County Human Resource Agency is the local non-profit agency that offers people in need several resources and services.
 They include: